Skip To Main Content

 Existing and Future Vulnerabilities

 The Vulnerability Assessment will analyze existing data, such as predicted sea level rise, storm surge, precipitation trends, infrastructure locations, and development patterns, to help identify vulnerabilities.
 New elevation data will also be collected for some utilities and shoreline areas.
-Integrating existing and new data will help describe shoreline and infrastructure affected coastal flood hazards, characterize sea-level rise vulnerability, and develop a standard starting point for flood protection.
+Integrating existing and new data will help describe shoreline and infrastructure affected by coastal flood hazards, characterize sea-level rise vulnerability, and develop a standard starting point for flood protection.

 Reducing Vulnerability and Improving Resiliency